DigitalAssetAdvisors/DAA_Custodian_v1.0/xdocs/doc/api.md

 # Custodial Smart Contract: API

-This document describes public API of Custodial Smart Contract.
+This document describes the public API of the Custodial Smart Contract.
-Copyright © 2017 by ABDK Consulting.

-**Author:** Mikhail Vladimirov <mikhail.vladimirov@gmail.com\>

 ## 1. Constructor